GianMarcoOddo/rmpy/rmpy/README.md

 - VaR = pVaR_single(returns, position, interval = 1, alpha=0.01)

-The function 'pVaR_single' enables the calculation of parametric VaR for a SINGLE POSITION  based on a set of returns.
+The function 'pVaR_single' enables the calculation of parametric VaR for a SINGLE POSITION based on a set of returns (you can use every type of assets e.g stock, options, bonds, ecc.).

 #### Args:

-- returns: a pandas Series or NumPy array containing the historical returns of the asset or portfolio.
+- returns: A pandas Series or NumPy array containing the historical returns of the asset or portfolio.
-- position: the size of the position in units of the asset.
+- position: The size of the position in units of the asset.
-- interval": The time horizon of VaR.
-It is related to frequency of data used (e.g. if "freq = 'montly' " and "interval = 1", the function compute 1-month VaR).
+- interval: The time horizon of VaR.
+It is related to frequency of data used (e.g. if "freq = 'monthly' " and "interval = 1", the function computes 1-month VaR).
-- alpha the confidence level for the VaR calculation.
-This is a value between 0 and 1, representing the probability of loss exceeding the VaR.By default, this is set to 0.01 (1%).
+- alpha: the confidence level for the VaR calculation.
+This is a value between 0 and 1, representing the probability of loss exceeding the VaR.
+By default, this is set to 0.01 (1%).

 ### Example: